Pages

 1/2 teaspoon kosher salt

-1 pound fresh salmon without skin
+1-pound fresh salmon without skin

 In a small saucepan, bring the white wine, water, shallot, and salt to a boil.
 Cut the fresh salmon into 1-inch cubes.
 When the wine/water mixture comes to a boil, reduce the heat to a simmer.
 Add the cubed salmon to the pan; simmer until cooked through, about 2 minutes.
 No more than 3 minutes.
 Drain well.
 Wrap the salmon and the shallots in plastic wrap; refrigerate until well chilled.
 At least 1 hour or overnight.